 We have more than 50,000 members spread across 36 states, including FCT Abuja.

-In terms of policy, what will be the three things you want President Tinubu to focus on to better the lives of the citizenry?
+What are the three policy areas you want President Tinubu to focus on to improve the lives of the citizenry?

-We want Mr President to look at implementing a sustainable economy with policies that are people-driven and engaging, fix security to attract foreign investment, and build agricultural innovations to boost productivity and food security.
+We want Mr President to look at implementing a sustainable economy with people-driven and engaging policies, fixing security to attract foreign investment, and building agricultural innovations to boost productivity and food security.

 What are your opinions on the skyrocketing dollar exchange rate for the naira?